-To us, ethically made means that we offer all Nisolo producers beyond fair trade wages, benefits, and a healthy working environment.
-We wouldn't be able to do any of this without you.
-Your support enables us to create opportunity for over 500 people across our three different modes of ethical production:
+All Nisolo producers receive, at a minimum, beyond fair trade wages, healthcare, and a healthy working environment.
+Your purchase enables us to create opportunity for over 500 people across our supply chain.
+Get to know our 3 modes of production:

 - Our Factory -

-We believe in holistic development, which is why we offer skills training, health, nutrition, English, physical education, and even yoga classes to our employees and their families.
-We also offer regular financial literacy training, which has led to more than 95% of our producers being introduced to the formal banking sector for the first time in their lives.
+We believe in holistic development, which is why we offer skills training, health, nutrition, English, physical education, and even yoga classes to our producers and their families.

 We are deeply passionate about the long-term effects of our partnerships on the next generation.
-Whereas only 16% of our shoemakers were able to finish high school because they had to work to help provide for their families, 100% of our shoemakers’ children are in school, and 6 of them will soon be the first university graduates in their families.
+Whereas only 16% of our producers were able to finish high school because they had to work to help provide for their families, 100% of our producers’ children are in school, and 6 of them will soon be the first university graduates in their families.

 | READ LESS